aws-samples/streaming-analytics-workshop/workshop/content/beam-on-kda/beam-on-kda/_index.en.md

 ## Dependency Shading

-When running your Beam applications on KDA Flink, it's important to shade your dependencies to prevent dependency conflicts.
+When running your Beam applications on Kinesis Data Analytics, it's important to shade your dependencies to prevent dependency conflicts.
 Here's a [snippet](https://github.com/aws-samples/amazon-kinesis-analytics-beam-taxi-consumer/blob/master/pom.xml#L196-L199) involving `jackson` from the taxi consumer sample:

 ```
 ...